-7 The Code of Ethics and Standard Practices for Texas Educators

-STANDARDS OF CONDUCT
+7 The Code of Ethics and Standard Practices for Texas Educators STANDARDS OF CONDUCT of the profession.
+The Texas educator, in acc

 Policy DH

 All employees are expected to work together in a cooperative spirit to serve the best interests of the district and to be courteous to students, one another, and the public.
 Employees are expected to observe the following standards of conduct: